flynx/diff.js/README.md

 Note that `VAR(..)` and `LIKE(..)` use the same namespace and can be used interchangeably depending on the type of matching desired.

+`CONTEXT(pattern)`
+A context constructor, matches if `pattern` matches.

+This is needed in case we need a way to access the pattern API from the root of the pattern when it's actually an object (see example below).

 Examples:
 ```javascript
 var P = [VAR('x', ANY), VAR('x'), LIKE('x')]